Action Replayy: Production

 Filming scheduled for Manali in July 2010 was rescheduled when landslides blocked the roads near Rohtang Pass and the crew was evacuated by the army.
+Akshay Kumar's hairstyle was inspired by Sunil Dutt's long-haired look from Zakhmee (1975).

 Reception

 Critical reception

 Action Replayy was panned by critics.
 Rajeev Masand of CNN-IBN rated it 1.5/5: "Sorely lacking in drama and genuine humour, Action Replayy is mind-numbingly dull because there's no conflict or plot progression, and everything seems to fall into place too conveniently".
 Mayank Shekhar of Hindustan Times rated it 1/5 "Scenes may well be dull and weak in parts.
 And they are.
 But for a musical, the soundtrack is pure third rate".
 Raja Sen of Rediff rated it 1/5: "This is, first and foremost, a tacky film.
 The tastelessness flowing right down into the script, however, makes for a very different league of disaster".
 Taran Adarsh of Bollywood Hungama rated it 3/5: "Action Replayy is a light-hearted rom-com that should be viewed without really seeking much rationale or logic behind every action and reaction".
 Nikhat Kazmi of The Times of India rated it 2.5/5: "Action Replayy needed a much smarter script to keep the laughter ringing".
 Sarita Tanwar of Mid-Day rated it 2.5/5: "Watch it for the effort and for Akshay-Aishwarya's crackling chemistry."